top of page

 days 7-8—stuck in paradise

-We were in paradise—or rather, Paradise Grove (read: classic suburbia).
-If there was a chain restaurant you’d been meaning to try, chances were this place had it.
+We found ourselves in Paradise Grove, a classic suburbia.
+If there was a chain restaurant you had been eagerly anticipating trying, chances were this place had it.

-Our saving grace, Alex the mechanic, was scheduled to swing by the hotel around 2:00 PM to diagnose the battery issue.
-With hours to kill, we turned to practicalities.
-Trent needed a haircut and had been eyeing a new gaming laptop for a while.
+Our saving grace, Alex the mechanic, was scheduled to visit the hotel around 2:00 PM to diagnose the battery issue.
+With hours to spare, we turned to practical matters.
+Trent, in particular, needed a haircut and had been eyeing a new gaming laptop.

-So, we headed to the epicenter of suburban life: the mega shopping center.
-It had everything—Walmart, Target, Home Depot, Best Buy, TJMaxx, Sierra, and more.
+We headed to the heart of suburban life, the mega shopping center, which boasted an extensive array of stores, including Walmart, Target, Home Depot, Best Buy, TJMaxx, Sierra, and many more.

 Trent discovered the ideal lightweight laptop at Best Buy.
 Amazingly, he also noticed a barber close by.
 Ah, the American experience.